In this field, specify the location of the Meteor executable file (see Installing Meteor).

 Automatically exclude ".meteor/local" directory on open project

 When the checkbox is selected, PyCharm automatically marks the .meteor/local folder, which is intended for storing the built application, as excluded but still shows it in the project tree.
 By default, excluded files are shown in the project tree.
-To hide the .meteor/local folder, click on the toolbar of the Project tool window and remove a tick next to the Show Excluded Files option.
+To hide the .meteor/local folder, click on the toolbar of the Project tool window, select Tree Appearance, and remove a tick next to the Show Excluded Files option.

 Automatically import Meteor packages as an external library.

 When the checkbox is selected, PyCharm automatically imports the external packages from the meteor/packages file.
 As a result, PyCharm provides full range coding assistance: resolves references to Meteor built-in functions, for example, check(true), and to functions from third-party packages, provides proper syntax and error highlighting, supports debugging with source maps, and so on.

 When this checkbox is cleared, PyCharm does not automatically import the external packages from the meteor/packages file.
 As a result no coding assistance is provided.
 To improve the situation, open the meteor/packages file in the editor and click the Import packages as library link or run the meteor --update command.